laineil/containers/app/httpd/README.md

 # Make sure the owner uid of [ext_html_dir] is 1000.
 ```

-- With your own TLS certificate
+- With your own TLS certificate with CA

 ```bash